Characters: Captain Tsubasa

-- Fridge Brilliance: That's because Hyuga was VERY poor as a kid so he couldn't afford to drink Coca-Cola regularly.
+- Trademark Favorite Food: Or drink.
+He loves Coca-Cola.
+And this gets him remarks from other athletes such as Maki and Gozza, about sodas being not good for sportsmen.
+This doesn't faze him a single bit.
+That's because Hyuga was VERY poor as a kid so he couldn't afford to drink Coca-Cola regularly.
 (And one of his part-time jobs was carrying around empty bottles); now that he has a regular income and a good part of his goals are secured, he feels that he can allow himself that little pleasure.
 You can say it's a bit of Comfort Food effect.

 - Troubled, but Cute: Very popular among fangirls, both in-story and in the fandom.

 - Tsundere: Arguably, in regards to Maki Akamine.

 - European Dub Name Change: Benjamin/Thomas(Fr) Price, aka "Benji"

 Voiced by: Koichi Hashimoto (Captain Tsubasa), Shinichiro Miki (Captain Tsubasa J), Kenichi Suzumura (Captain Tsubasa Road to 2002); Eduardo Tejedo (Captain Tsubasa), Benjamin Rivera and Roberto Mendiola (Captain Tsubasa J), and José Arenas (Road to 2002) [Latin American Spanish dub]Goalkeeper for Shutetsu and Tsubasa's main rival before he transferred to Nankatsu.
 Also played for Japan's U-17.
 After turning professional, he played for the German Bundesliga's Hamburger SV, and was constantly on the talks to transfer to Bayern Munich, to his refusal.